Josefina Velázquez de León: Career

 Upon the death of Velázquez, her sisters attempted to carry on her legacy, but eventually the Velázquez de León Cooking Academy closed its doors, and the rights to her books were sold.

 Legacy

-Some of the students of the Velázquez de León Cooking Academy went on to have successful culinary careers, including Josefina Howard.
+Some of the Velázquez de León Cooking Academy students went on to have successful culinary careers, including Josefina Howard.
 Many famous chefs have been influenced by Velázquez de León's work.
 It was Velázquez de León's documentation of regional cuisines that first inspired Diana Kennedy to travel around Mexico documenting traditional recipes.
-Rick Bayless was similarly inspired by Velázquez de León's work stating that Velázquez de León "gave a national face to regional Mexican cuisine.
+Rick Bayless was similarly inspired by her work stating that Velázquez de León "gave a national face to regional Mexican cuisine.
 She carried a banner that said, ‘We’re all Mexican: Veracruz Mexican, Oaxacan Mexican, Yucatecan Mexican.'”

 Several notable libraries with Mexican gastronomy collections hold Velázquez de León's works.
-Among these collections are the Fundación Herdez “Josefina Velázquez de León” collection, the University of New Mexico's Josefina Velázquez de León cookery collection, and The University of Texas at San Antonio Libraries Special Collections' Mexican Cookbook Collection.
+Among these collections are the Fundación Herdez "Josefina Velázquez de León" collection, the University of New Mexico's Josefina Velázquez de León cookery collection, and The University of Texas at San Antonio Libraries Special Collections' Mexican Cookbook Collection.